shanshs/Team-Pigeon/docs/status.md

 - **Reward and Penalty**

   We still need to find the best way to reward or punish the agent so that it learns most optimally.
-For now, we have three plans: +1 reward for staying alive in the tunnel, +100 reward for landing in the pool and -100 reward  for dying, -1 reward for touching obsidian obstacles.
-For the future, we need to find out the most reasonable reward for the agents’s performance.
+Currently we are using the above rewards for our agent but we have tested and will continue testing different rewards in order to more effectively train our agent.
+Our rewards also might need to change in response to how our Dropper maps are set up.
+For example, in a very complex Dropper map with lots of obstacles it might be necessary for our agent to land on an obstacle and walk in a certain direction in order to progress.
+In this case, harshly punishing the agent for touching an obstacle wouldn't be optimal.
+Instead we might want to only have a small punishment for touching an obstacle but having a very large punishment if touching the obstacle results in death.

 - **Map Complexity**